 - Sleep problems affect our relationships in many ways.
 Lack of sleep can cause stress and irritability, which in turn creates tension and conflict in relationships.
 For example, you may frequently snap at your partner.
 You may also find distance grows in your relationship due to your sleep issues.
 For example, you may need to sleep in different bedrooms, to minimise disturbing your partner.
 This may leave you feeling isolated and lonely.
 Additionally, you may find that your sex life has deteriorated.

-How can I treat my Sleep Problem?
+How can I treat my Sleep Problem/Disorder?

 Cognitive-behavioural Therapy (CBT) has been proven via research to be the most effective treatment for sleep disorders, such an insomnia.
 CBT includes relaxation training, stimulus control, sleep hygiene, sleep restriction and cognitive therapy.
 Other sleep disorders, such as sleep apnoea and restless leg syndrome can be treated by lifestyle changes and self-care, with or without medical interventions.